burlachenkok/burlachenkok.github.io/_posts/2024-11-07-extra-comments-in-dcgd-permk-aes.md

 # Comments About Appendix of the Paper

-Our paper includes an Appendix with additional details about our framework:
+Our paper includes an Appendix providing additional details about our framework, including:

-* The impact of the optimization problem's dimension
+* The effect of the optimization problem's dimensionality.
-* Overlapping communication and computation during model training
+* Techniques for overlapping communication and computation during model training.
-* Deployment options of our framework in various network topologies
+* Deployment strategies for our framework across various network topologies.
-* Connections and influence of the work to other aspects of end-to-end DL training
+* The framework's connections to and influence on other aspects of end-to-end deep learning training.